Misconceptions about SEO

-So, you’ve a small web based business or may be just a website or a personal blog but you want more visitors from the Search Engine.
-For a online business, more visitors means more leads or more sell, which directly means more profit.
+So, you’ve a small web based business or maybe just a website or a personal blog but you want more visitors from the Search Engine.
+For a online business, more visitors means more leads or more sells, which directly means more profit.

-For an online business, the visitors coming from the organic search results holds more value as compared to visitors coming from any other sites.
+For an online business, the visitors coming from the organic search results hold more value as compared to visitors coming from any other channels.
 The conversion rates are usually better as compared to other kinds of visitors (from Google Adwords or similar ad networks or from the social media sites).

 In short, here are few things you should remember